kalxas/rasdaman/doc/main/05_geo-services-guide.rst

         // Bash command which should be run for each input file "cmd": "gdalwarp -t_srs EPSG:4326 -tr 0.02 0.02 -overwrite \"${file:path}\" \"${file:path}.projected\"",

-        // If set to *true*, when a bash command line returns any error, wcst_import terminates immediately.
+        // If set to true, when a bash command line returns any error, wcst_import
-        // **NOTE:** only valid for ``before`` hook.
+        // terminates immediately.
+Only valid for before_ingestion hooks.
         "abort_on_error": true,

         // wcst_import will consider the specified path(s) as the actual file(s)
-        // to be ingested after running the hook, rather than the original file.
+        // to be imported after running the hook, rather than the original file.
-        // This is an array of paths where globbing is allowed (same as the "input":"paths" option).
+        // This is an array of paths where globbing is allowed (same as the
-        // **NOTE:** only valid for ``before`` hook.
+        // "input":"paths" option.
+Only valid for before_ingestion hooks.
         "replace_path": ["${file:path}.projected"]
       },

       {
-        // Describe what this ingestion hook does "description": "Remove projected files.",
+        // Describe what this hook does
+        "description": "Remove projected files.",

-        // Run bash command after importing file(s) to coverage "when": "after_ingestion",
+        // Run bash command after importing file(s) "when": "after_ingestion",

-        // Bash command which should be run for each imported file(s) "cmd": "rm -rf \"${file:path}.projected\""
+        // Bash command which should be run after each imported file(s) "cmd": "rm -rf \"${file:path}.projected\""
       },

-      // more ``before`` and ``after`` hooks if needed ...
+      // more hooks if needed
+      ...
   ]